 \subsubsection{First-order transition.}

 We adopt the usual procedure to monitor double occupancy $D$ to find the first-order MT.
-Fig.~\ref{fig: docc_U}~a) shows that at high temperature, double occupancy has an inflection point that turns, at low enough temperature, into a discontinuity with hysteresis, characteristic of a first-order transition.
-This situation is depicted on Fig.~\ref{fig: docc_U}~b) for $T=1/15$.
-The lower and upper boundaries in interaction strength of the resulting hysteresis are the spinodal lines labelled $U_{c1}$ and $U_{c2}$ in Fig.~\ref{fig: nc6_half_filled_phase_diag}~a).
+Figure~\ref{fig: docc_U}(a) shows that at high temperature, double occupancy has an inflection point that turns, at low enough temperature, into a discontinuity with hysteresis, characteristic of a first-order transition.
+This situation is depicted in Fig.~\ref{fig: docc_U}(b) for $T=1/15$.
+The lower and upper boundaries in interaction strength of the resulting hysteresis are the spinodal lines labeled $U_{c1}$ and $U_{c2}$ in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a).
 As temperature decreases, $U_{c1}$ exhibits a sudden change in direction.
 There we find a small region of bistability between $U_{c1}$ and $U_{c3}$, namely two solutions with different double occupancy but similar DOS.
 This small region is further discussed in Appendix~\ref{sec: bistability}.
-Calculating in this bistable region demands much more calculation time in order to stay in the insulating-like phases and this might be the reason why $U_{c2}$ appear to be at larger $U$ than its real minimum value.
-Let us now compare the $U_{c2}$ line in Fig.~\ref{fig: nc6_half_filled_phase_diag}~a) with that reported in previous works.
-Near the critical point where the first-order transition ends, this line behaves similarly to the one observed on square lattices~\cite{park:2008, WalshSordiEntanglement:2019} where it was argued that this behavior reflects the fact that the entropy is smaller in the MI and PG phases compared to the cFL.
+To stay in the insulating like phase in this bistable region is extremely computationally demanding, which could explain why the behavior of $U_{c1}$ changes abruptly around $T\approx0.083$.
+If a new physical phenomenon is involved, we were not able to identify it.
+Let us now compare the $U_{c2}$ line in Fig.~\ref{fig: nc6_half_filled_phase_diag}(a) with that reported in previous works.
+Near the critical point where the first-order transition ends, the slope of this line is similar to the one observed on square lattices~\cite{park:2008, WalshSordiEntanglement:2019} where it was argued that this behavior reflects the fact that the entropy is smaller in the MI and PG phases compared to the cFL.